robseb/NIOSII_EclipseCompProject/README.md

 ![GitHub](https://img.shields.io/static/v1?label=Core&message=Intel+NIOS+II&color=blue)
 ![GitHub](https://img.shields.io/static/v1?label=hwlib+SoC-FPGA&message=Cyclone+V,+Arria+V,+Arria+10&color=yellowgreen)
 ![GitHub](https://img.shields.io/github/license/robseb/NIOSII_EclipseCompProject)
-# Python Script to automatically generate a Intel NIOS II Eclipse Project with a custom software components (e.g. FreeRTOS)
+# Python Script to automatically generate a Intel NIOS II Eclipse Project with custom software components (e.g. FreeRTOS)

 ![Alt text](doc/Concept.png?raw=true "Concept illustration")

 <br>

-**This Python script can automate the project preparation process by generating in Eclipse Demo project with selected components.
-For every by the user chosen component is an TCL-script generated and it will be added to the demo project.**
+**This Python script can automate the project preparation process by generating a Eclipse Demo project with selected components.
+For every by the user chosen component is a TCL-script generated and it will be added to the demo project.**

-In the same way it is enabled to drag & drop folder with custom code to add them to the project.
+In the same way it is enabled to drag & drop folders with custom code to add them to the project.
 The often time intensive manual pre-configuration process is not necessary any more.
-The script can for instant clone the latest Kernel of the real-time operating system “*FreeRTOS*” from *GitHub* and removes the driver for other platforms and generates TCL-scripts with all global values, sources and includes.
+The script can for instant clone the latest Kernel of the real-time operating system “*FreeRTOS*” from *GitHub* and remove the drivers for other platforms and generate TCL-scripts with all global values, sources and includes.

 This script is designed to work together with the complete Intel development suite and supports every Intel FPGA device family with the support of the NIOS II soft core processor.